-Midterm 1 During part of week of February 13 Midterm 2 During part of week of March 20
+Midterm 1 During part of week of February 19 Midterm 2 During part of week of March 25

-Final During part of week of April 24 (Exam week)
+Final During part of week of April 22 (Exam week)

 There will be three exams, 2 midterms and 1 final exam.
 The format of exams can either be a inclass exam or a take home exam.
 Take home exams will be in the format of a small statistical project.
 You will be asked to write a report which must be word-processed, and you may be asked to include numerical and graphical summaries of your analyses as well as your computer code.
 Further details will be given in class and posted on the class website.
+However, if you are unable to complete an exam on time, please get in touch with me 48 hours before the deadline so we can discuss your situation.